Dotted Pi Approximation

 When placing a quarter circle into a square, the radius of the circle is equal the width or the height of the square.
 Since I choose to enable a variability of the window size, I implemented an oval instead of a circle.
 Consequently, the user is able to influence the Pi approximation by changing the height-width-ration of the window, respectively of the painting placed in the center section of the BorderPane.
 The reason for this interference is the following:

-As shown in Formula 1, it is crucial to know, how many points are within the quarter circle.
+As shown in Formula 1, it is crucial to know how many points are within the quarter circle.
 These points are considered as «relevant points».
 While the user is resizing the window, the relevance of the points in the painting may change.
-Thus, it must be reassessed with help of the quarter circle’s radius which was either the width or the height of the painting when working with a square.
-Since I implemented an oval instead of a circle, I do not have one simple radius anymore.
-Therefore, I decided to take the average of the painting’s width and height which then serves as my radius of the quarter oval.
+Thus, it must be reassessed with help of the quarter circle’s radius, which equals the width and height of the painting when working with a square.
+Since an ellipse has separate horizontal and vertical radii, using the average of the painting’s width and height as one radius is only an approximation and can bias the result after resizing.

 1